Vedic Chanting FAQ

 All of my programs are geared towards developing a relationship with a Sanskrit chanting practice.
 This can be done from different angles and different levels of intensity based on your own personal goals.

-Free Community Classes ~ At least once a month, I try to offer a free community chanting practice.
-These are great if you’re new to me and would like to see how I hold space.
+Free Community Classes ~ Several times a year, I try to offer free community chanting practices.
+These are great if you’re new to chanting and would like to give it a try.

 Sacred Sound 40-day Practices ~ These are 6-week themed containers focusing on establishing a regular daily chanting practice through japa (repetition of simple mantras).
 In this program, the emphasis is on developing a sādhana (spiritual practice) that works for you.
 Classes meet twice a week (recordings are sent if you cannot attend).
 During class, in addition to a group chanting and meditation practice, we explore the energies that the mantras contain through symbolism, mythology, and how you can identify them in your own life.
 These are a great fit if you’d like to sit in community and practice.
 One of the most amazing pieces of these programs is feeling into the silent support offered as we sit together in the space one the 40 days.

-Suktam/Upanisad/Śloka Studies ~ For students wishing to dive into longer texts, I offer private sessions and periodic intermediate group study classes.
-Introduction to Vedic Chanting is a pre-requisite for these texts.
+Suktam Studies ~ For students wishing to dive into longer texts, I offer intermediate group study classes.
+Vedic Chanting for Beginners is a pre-requisite for these texts.
 I could write a whole blog about the benefits of learning longer texts…stay tuned.

 If I’m new to chanting where do I start?